MESSELMIyahya/NoorJs/docs/doc.md

 `componentCreator` function accepts 3 params :

 1. `type`: which can be html element tag or anther `componentCreator` that returns a component (Not html element).
-2. `props`: which's object that holds methods,properties and it can be `null`.
+2. `props`: which is object that holds methods,properties and it can be `null`.
 3. `children array` this is the children of the component it can be anther `componentCreator` function or `string` , `null`,`number` or even a JavaScript Expression like `n == c ? c+1 : c*5` or an array of all the prevues types.

 **HINT** : The third param `children array` is an array so all of your params after it will be converted into one array wit the JavaScript rest parameters syntax `componentCreator(type,props...children){...}`